Research on private companies.

 A timely video-data wedge, but the moat still depends on access.

-Every report is produced by the Brevoir intelligence pipeline.
+Every report is produced by the Brevoir editorial desk.
 Research draws on live web sources: funding databases, press, founder interviews, job postings, and technical blogs.
-Findings are then structured into a consistent schema covering product, market, team, traction, business model, competition, risks, and moats.
+Findings are structured into a consistent schema covering product, market, team, traction, business model, competition, risks, and moats.

 The investability score is a 0 to 100 index built from four equally weighted bands: team, market, traction, and timing plus moat.
 Every band carries a written rationale.